SupreethRagavendra/Task_manager/README.md

 Task Manager
-A simple Task Manager application created using HTML, CSS, and Bootstrap to help users organize and manage their daily tasks efficiently.
+A simple Task Manager application created using HTML, CSS, and Bootstrap.
+This application helps users organize and manage their daily tasks efficiently by providing an intuitive and responsive interface.

+Features
+Add, edit, and delete tasks
+Mark tasks as completed
+Responsive design for mobile and desktop
+User-friendly interface
 Technologies Used
-HTML: For structuring the web pages.
+HTML: Used for structuring the web pages.
-CSS: For styling and making the page visually appealing.
+CSS: Used for styling the pages.
-Bootstrap: For responsive design and styling components like buttons, forms, and layouts.
+Bootstrap: Used for responsive design and pre-built components like buttons, forms, and layout grids.
 Installation
 Clone the repository: